bd2720/SlideySupremeRedux/README.md

 Please enjoy, and feel free to suggest changes!

 ***KEYBOARD CONTROLS***
-W : Move a tile up to fill the empty square.
+W / UP : Move a tile up to fill the empty square.
-A : Move a tile left to fill the empty square.
+A / LEFT: Move a tile left to fill the empty square.
-S : Move a tile down to fill the empty square.
+S / DOWN: Move a tile down to fill the empty square.
-D : Move a tile right to fill the empty square.
+D / RIGHT: Move a tile right to fill the empty square.
 P : Pause/Unpause the timer.
 R : Re-shuffle the board, resetting the timer and moves counter.
 X : Change the size of the puzzle (enter "*width* x *height*").